Thambi Ramaiah

 Thambi Ramaiah is an Indian actor, director and comedian who works in the Tamil film industry.
 He has also worked occasionally as a lyricist.
 He directed three films, Manu Needhi (2000), Indiralohathil Na Azhagappan (2008) and Maniyaar Kudumbam (2018).
+He has won one National Film Award, two SIIMA Awards, two Tamil Nadu State Film Award and one Filmfare Award South in his career.